Daisuke Takahashi: 2012–13 season

-Takahashi presented his new free skating for the season at the 2012 Japan Open.
-It was the first time since his injury that he performed two quad jumps in his free skating.
+Takahashi presented his new free skate for the season at the 2012 Japan Open.
+It was the first time since his injury that he performed two quad jumps in his free skate.
 He placed first in the men's event, and Japan took the team gold medal.
 He switched to new skating boots just after returning from training in the U.S. in October.
 This affected his practice schedule leading up to his Grand Prix events.
 Takahashi said: "The shoes happened to be uncomfortable beyond my expectations, which attributed to difficulty in blade adjustments.
 As a result, I was not able to practice as I had scheduled."
 At the 2012 Cup of China, his first Grand Prix event of the season, he won the silver medal behind Tatsuki Machida.
 Takahashi won the silver medal at his next Grand Prix event, the 2012 NHK Trophy, and qualified for his seventh Grand Prix Final.
 The 2012 Grand Prix Final took place in Sochi, Russia at the planned 2014 Winter Olympics rink.
-Takahashi placed first in the short program, third in free skating, and won his first GPF gold medal.
+Takahashi placed first in the short program, third in the free skate, and won his first GPF gold medal.
 He is also the first Japanese man ever to win a gold medal at the Grand Prix Final.

 At the Japanese Championships, six strong competitors fought for three available spots on the Japanese men's world team.
 Takahashi came in second in the short program, nine points behind Yuzuru Hanyu.
-Takahashi was first in free skating but finished second overall.
+Takahashi was first in the free skate but finished second overall.
 He was named to the Japanese team for the 2013 Four Continents Championships, held in Takahashi's current hometown, and the 2013 World Championships.

 Takahashi announced he would change his short program to Moonlight Sonata.
 With roughly a month to prepare the new program, Takahashi said he was still trying to "feel" the music with his body.
-He was 4th in short program, 8th in free skating, and finished 7th overall at the Four Continents Championships.
-Takahashi was also 4th in the short program and 8th in free skating at the World Championships, finishing sixth.
+He was 4th in the short program, 8th in the free skate, and finished 7th overall at the Four Continents Championships.
+Takahashi was also 4th in the short program and 8th in the free skate at the World Championships, finishing sixth overall and thus securing three spots for the Japanese men's team at the 2014 Olympics and 2014 World Championships, together with Hanyu, who placed fourth.